tedtanaka/accessLlamaModelOnHuggingFace/README.md

 * venv\Scripts\activate.bat
 * pip install -r requirements.txt
 * update the .env file with your Hugging Face api key
-* TBD: use the hugging face cli to login and enter API key
 * python HuggingFace.py

-When you first run it in a Dodespace, it will take some time to download 20GB of files:
+When you first run it in a Codespace, it will take some time to download 20GB of files.
+I have since updated the model to a smaller one that downloads about 2GB of files (vs 20GB).

 <img src="https://github.com/user-attachments/assets/a0074f76-e163-4176-915f-a8ad753736f3" alt="Image description" width="750">